pro-bono-pals/pro-bono-pals/README.md

   ## Description
+The term "pro bono" is Latin meaning "for the public good."
+ProBonoPals is just that: made for the public good.
+This application acts as a matchmaking service for those looking to provide and receive services for the public good.
-  This is an app that bridges the gap between people who wangt to gain experience in their field and people who need pro-bono services.
-Meet ProBonoPals!
-This app matches the service provider with the service reciever based off of the category of service needed, location, and general time commitment.
+  ProBonoPals pairs entry level professionals who want to build their portfolio and volunteer with local community members who need pro bono services.
+This opportunity both benefits the service provider and the service receiver.
+   The service provider gets the opportunity to do good in their community as they network and improve their craft in a low risk environment.
+The service receiver gets a service they need at no personal cost and they have the opportunity to build relationships with talented goodhearted people
   ## Table of Contents
   * [Installation](#installation)
   * [License](#license)